 Connecting The Projector To Your Church Computer

-Once your projector is mounted in whatever location you have chosen for it, it's time to connect the projector to the church computer.
-This can easily be done with an HDMI, DVI or VGA cable depending on your setup.
+Once your projector is mounted in whatever location you have chosen for it, it’s time to connect the projector to the church computer.
+This can quickly be done with an HDMI, DVI or VGA cable depending on your setup.

 One thing that will be very important to keep in mind is to make sure the cables are as out of the way as possible.
-Try to keep them close to walls as much as you can, and for any areas that simply can't be along a wall make sure to mark it well.
+Try to keep them close to walls as much as you can, and for any areas that can’t be along a wall make sure to mark it well.

 Connecting The Computer Audio To The Sound System